BSkyB shares fall 9.6% as BT wins UEFA Champions League TV rights

-bskyb shares fall 9 6 as bt wins uefa champions league tv rights 874722013
+BSkyB shares fall 9 6 as BT wins UEFA Champions League TV rights

 Shares in BSkyB suffered their biggest one day decline for two years on Monday as investors reacted to news over the weekend that Sky lost […]